kanishka-linux/inquisitive/README.md

 * When BE and FE server is started for the first time, a config directory is created in the home directory `~/.config/inquisitive`.

 * The config directory will have two files `backend.env` and `frontend.env`.
-People can override default settings by providing new values in the respectivee env files.
+People can override default settings by providing new values in the respective env files.
     * For default settings values, take a look at `backend/config.py` and  `frontend/config.py`
     * If user decides to change default base directory or other directory locations using env variables then please make sure to create these directories manually.